single-spa/single-spa.js.org/docs/migrating-angular-tutorial.md

 The single spa config consists of all code that is not part of a [registered application](https://single-spa.js.org/docs/configuration.html#registeringapplications).
 Ideally, this only includes an html file and a javascript file that registers single-spa applications.
 It is best practice to keep your single spa config as small as possible and to simply defer to single-spa to manage all of the applications.
 The single spa config should not be doing client-side html rendering nor should it be responding to routing events such as `hashchange` or `popstate`.
 Instead, all of that functionality should be taken care of either by single-spa itself or by a single-spa application.

-It is required to [register your applications](https://single-spa.js.org/docs/configuration.html#registering-applications) with single-spa.
-This enables single-spa to know how and when to initiate, load, mount and unmount an application.
+It is required to [register applications](https://single-spa.js.org/docs/configuration.html#registering-applications) with single-spa.
+This enables single-spa to know how and when to bootstrap, mount and unmount an application.
 We will be creating a `single-spa.config.js` file to house all of our single-spa logic.

 Inside the `public` folder, create a `single-spa-config.js` file.